TritiumStudios/blrs-targets/README.md

-# ExpressLRS Officially Supported Devices
+# blueLRS Officially Supported Devices

 This repository is for adding approved blueLRS hardware to the Configurator.
 Once a target is accepted and merged, it will immediately be available in the Configurator ready for use.